mlemgroup/mlem/Mlem/Navigation/README.md

 Tab navigation is configured such that the auxiliary action is always performed until no more actions can be found.
 After which, the navigator will perform the dismiss action.
 - In the auxiliary action closure, return `true` to indicate that all auxiliary actions have been performed.
 - You may wish to perform multiple auxiliary actions in a view.
 For example, you may wish to have the `ExpandedPost` view travel up each parent comment when user taps on tab.
 In this scenario, continue returning `false` until that view reaches the top.

+### Implementation Notes
+Q: Why not have a view modifier that declares the dismiss action, instead of passing it in to the hoisting function?
+A: Declaring the dismiss env var inside a view modifier causes SwiftUI to enter an infinite loop.
+[2023.11]